Frequently Asked Questions (FAQs)

 Unfortunately not.
 A four bedroom house, for example, could only be let to a group of four or less.

 Yes, we usually have a number of houses in which you can rent an individual room, whether you are an undergraduate or a postgraduate / masters student.
-The rent for an individual room includes bills such as gas, electric, water, sewerage, broadband and a TV licence.
+The rent for an individual room includes bills such as gas, electric, water, sewerage.

-Yes, all our student properties include gas, electric, water, sewerage, TV licence, broadband and contents insurance.
+Yes, all our student properties include gas, electric, water, sewerage, broadband and contents insurance.
 For ease, you pay one amount which covers the rent including all bills.

 We have negotiated an exclusive partnership with ENDSLEIGH Insurance to provide FREE Contents Insurance to students in Sinclair houses where all tenants study full time.